APCSP-SLCA/apcsp-slca.github.io/curriculum/information/compression/index.md

 ![compressed width:200px;](compression_sequence.jpg)

+The percentages on each image sequence refer to how much data has been preserved.

 Lossy compression is beneficial when transmitting data.
 Emailing a compressed image is a lot faster than emailing a non-compressed image.

 **Lossless compression**, on the other hand, doesn't lose information.
 Typically, data is restructured or represented in a different way that allows for a smaller file size.
 A computer would be able to "undo" a lossless compression and get the original data.